Posted: 02/03/15 | February 3rd, 2015

-On the first Tuesday of each month, Dave Dean from Too Many Adapters gives us great tips and advice on travel tech and gear.
-He is our resident expert, trying out new products and seeing what works so you end up with gear that doesn’t break and a laptop not filled with viruses!
-This month’s column is about the change technology has brought to travel.
+On the first Tuesday of each month, Dave Dean from Too Many Adapters shares his tips and advice on travel tech and gear.
+He is our resident expert, trying out new products and seeing what works so you end up with gear that can handle life on the road This month’s column is about the change technology has brought to travel.

-If you’ve ever read the comments on an article about travel technology, you’ll likely have found someone insisting that gadgets cheapen the travel experience.
+If you’ve ever read the comments on an article about travel and technology, you’ll likely have found someone insisting that gadgets cheapen the travel experience.
 It’s just “a weak excuse to stay connected to your old 9-to-5 consumer self, terrified by the enlightenment of travel,” according to one reader of this site.
-This is an easy argument to make when you see travelers sitting around a table glued to their smartphones or MacBook.
-No one seems very social.

 As a tech writer I clearly love technology, but I think this is an issue worth examining.